allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

 ```
 An essential part of the test for the happy path is verification of the contract between the client and the supplier.
 The ```ordersPlacedBySomeCustomer``` method returns a sample response guaranteed by the supplier (Order Management Service).
-On the client side, in the assertion section, we check if this message has been correctly transformed into a response object.
+On the client side, in the assertion section, we check if this message has been correctly deserialized into a response object.
-Instead of comparing individual fields from the response object with the expected value, I highly recommend comparing entire objects.
+Instead of comparing individual fields with the expected value, I highly recommend comparing entire objects (returned and expected).
 It gives us confidence that all fields have been compared.
-In case of regression, modern IDEs such as IntelliJ indicate exactly where the problem is.
+In the case of regression, modern IDEs such as IntelliJ indicate exactly where the problem is.

 <img alt="Test regression" src="/img/articles/2024-03-10-rest-service-client-design-testing-monitoring/regression.png"/>